lhsteffen/CS344/README.md

 This repository is a collection of labs, homework, and other resources associated with the Calvin University course CS-344: Artificial Intelligence.
+All submissions in this repository assume that both the AIMA and PAIP tool libraries are already installed on the user's own machine.
+Both of these repositories were provided as course material and contain all artificial intelligence algorithms needed to complete the labs and homework.

-This repository was created by Luke Steffen on Febuary 2, 2020.
+This repository was created by Luke Steffen (lhs3) on Febuary 2, 2020.

 ## Description of Labs and Homework